-The first component of the program, and the one we investigate in this paper, is an early assessment of English and math skills among California 11th graders that was first offered in the spring of 2004.
-The basic nature of the intervention is to add 15 optional multiple choice questions to each of the mandatory California Standards Tests (CST) in 11th grade English and mathematics.
-These additional test items were developed by CSU and K-12 faculty to reflect both California high school standards and CSU placement standards.
-They appear at the end of the 11th grade CST, accompanied by the CSU logo and text indicating that completion of those items is optional.
+The first component of the program, and the one we investigate in this paper, is an early assessment of English and math skills among California 11th graders that began in the spring of 2004.
+The basic nature of the intervention is to add 15 optional multiple choice questions to each of the mandatory California Standards Tests (CST) in 11th grade English and mathematics.5 These additional test items were developed by CSU and K-12 faculty to reflect both California high school standards and CSU placement standards.
 Composite scores from the exam are computed based on a subset of CST questions augmented with the EAP items.

-Students who elect to complete the additional test items receive a letter in the summer before their senior year in high school with one of three messages.
+Based on these scores, students who elect to complete the additional test items receive a letter in the summer before their senior year in high school with one of three messages.
 If their score exceeds an upper threshold, they are exempted from remedial coursework and the CSU placement exam.
-Students whose score falls below a lower threshold are required to take the CSU remediation exam should they enroll in a CSU.
-They are advised about what courses to take in their senior year and directed to additional resources to improve their readiness for CSU coursework following high school graduation.
-While there is only one threshold in English to distinguish the exempt and non-exempt outcomes, the mathematics EAP also includes a middle range for scores that yields an outcome of exempt conditional on completing certain courses during their senior year in high school with a grade of "C" or higher.
-Appendix Figures A1 and A2 illustrate the specific paths by which EAP operates to determine college readiness; note that EAP is not the only way to gain exemption from the CSU placement exam and/or avoid remedial coursework.
-Students may earn an exemption through achieving sufficiently high SAT, ACT, or relevant AP test scores.
+Students whose score falls below a lower threshold are considered non-exempt from the remediation placement exams.
+They are advised about what courses to take in their senior year, and directed to additional resources to improve their readiness for CSU coursework following high school graduation.6 While there is only one threshold in English to distinguish the exempt and non-exempt outcomes, the mathematics EAP also includes a middle-range for scores that yields an outcome of exempt conditional on completing certain courses during their senior year in high school with a grade of "C" or higher.
+Appendix figures A1 and A2 illustrate the specific paths by which EAP operates to determine college readiness; note that EAP is not the only way to gain exemption from the CSU placement exam and/or